 Types of Emotional Damages

-The first thing to note about emotional damages is that they are split into different categories.
+The first thing to note about emotional damages is that they are split into different categories: "pain and suffering" and "infliction of emotional distress."
 In a scenario where the plaintiff received physical harm and wants to pursue financial recovery for emotional damages, this is entitlement stemming from “general damages” or “pain and suffering” under a personal injury case.

 However, in a scenario where the plaintiff is not injured in the incident but receives emotional trauma, he or she may pursue a case for “infliction of emotional distress.”
 These cases are rare, as few people receive recovery-worthy emotional trauma while witnessing an experience.